secretnodes/secretnodes.org/docs/tutorials/deploy-pseudo-secrets.md

-## Pseudo Secrets (DDOS Protection)
+## Pseudo Secrets (Sentry Nodes)

-AKA Sentry Nodes

-Validators are responsible for ensuring that the network can sustain denial of service attacks.
+Secret Nodes (Validators) are responsible for ensuring that the network can sustain denial of service attacks.

 One recommended way to mitigate these risks is for validators to carefully structure their network topology in a so-called sentry node architecture.